kassoulet/duplicates/README.md

 Duplicates - Fast File-Level Deduplicator
 =========================================

-Duplicates use a fast algorithm, try to early reject false positives.
+Duplicates use a fast algorithm, to early reject false positives.

 A file is compared to others files, by using, in order:
  - size